PepinCS/Automatic_emails/README.md

 # Automatic_emails

 This repository contains a Python application that automatically sends email recaps of orders.
 It allows you to upload a CSV file with order details and send emails to recipients with product lists and quantities.
-Be careful, don't use it mindelessly or you will spam hundreds of poor Pépin orderers...
+Be careful, don't use it mindlessly or you will spam hundreds of poor Pépin orderers...

 ## Application Overview